Graduate recruitment agencies

 Once the wheels are in motion, the role of the recruitment consultant is similar to that a dating agency.
 They have to find a suitable partner for their client, make an introduction, and hope that each party likes the other!

 In order to find a suitable candidate, the recruitment agent will have an in-house database of contacts who are potentially available.
 If you match their criteria this is why you may potentially get a call out of the blue.
 Recruitment agencies will also use other sources like graduate-women.com to advertise jobs and search our online CV database.
-This is why creating a CV is so important, you need to get your CV out to as big an audience as possible to stand the best chance.
+This is why a profile and CV is so important, you need to get your CV out to as big an audience as possible to stand the best chance.

 Companies use Recruitment Agencies because: